firefly-iii/docs/docs/docs/how-to/data-importer/installation/docker.md

 4. Change `VANITY_URL` in `.importer.env` to `http://localhost`

 !!! note
     Change the password FIRST.
 If you change the password *after* you started Docker, it will complain about having no access.

+### Run the compose file

 Run the following command in the directory where all files are present.